Forada, Minnesota

 Forada is a city in Douglas County, Minnesota, United States.
 The population was 170 at the 2020 census.

 History

 Forada was platted in 1903, and named for Ada Campbell, the founder's wife.
-A post office was established at Forada in 1904, and remained in operation until it was discontinued in 1954. on May 30, 2022, an EF2 tornado struck the town severely damaging several homes and buisnesess.
+A post office was established at Forada in 1904, and remained in operation until it was discontinued in 1954.
+A Presbyterian church was built in Forada in 1905.